 The entertainer went on to repeat his TV success on long-running ITV quiz show Play Your Cards Right, which gave birth to the "higher, lower" catchphrase.

-Play Your Cards Right was dropped by ITV in 1999, and Brucie was barely seen on a British television screen until he appeared as a guest presenter on satirical BBC quiz show Have I Got News For You? in 2003.
+Play Your Cards Right was dropped by ITV in 1999 and Brucie was barely seen on a British television screen until he appeared as a guest presenter on satirical BBC quiz show Have I Got News For You? in 2003.

 "I'd never done a show where I'd sat down behind a desk.
 I always call myself a 'head-to-toe' performer, I move around.
 But it worked."

-The acclaimed appearance led directly to him being offered the job hosting celebrity dance show Strictly Come Dancing, which began a year later.
+The appearance led to Sir Bruce, an accomplished tap dancer, being offered the job hosting celebrity dance show Strictly Come Dancing, which began a year later.